-A study on middle-aged obese women with metabolic syndrome showed that high intensity exercise (such as Beachbody programs Insanity and CORE DE FORCE) did a better job of banishing visceral fat than low intensity exercise (such as sustained jogging) or no exercise at all.
+A study on middle-aged obese women with metabolic syndrome showed that high-intensity exercise, like those found in programs like INSANITY and CORE DE FORCE, did a better job of banishing visceral fat than low-intensity exercise (such as sustained jogging) or no exercise at all.
 (Duh.)

 3. Eat more soluble fiber

-A five-year study on minorities ranging in age from 18 to 81 showed that if you add soluble fiber to your diet, and combine it with exercise, you can accelerate visceral fat loss.
+A 5-year study on minorities ranging in age from 18 to 81 showed that if you add soluble fiber to your diet, and combine it with exercise, you can accelerate visceral fat loss.

 4. Cut out excess carbs

 Most of Beachbody’s nutrition programs recommend a 40 percent carb ratio.
 In my opinion, 40 percent is not particularly low for most people, unless you’re really active and need to eat more carbs for fuel.

-5. Lean towards unsaturated fats
+5. Lean toward unsaturated fats

 6. Stop stressing so much